top of page

 This site is unable to provide emergency mental health care.
 If you are experiencing significant distress, please phone 111, contact your GP or attend the A&E department at your local hospital.

-Please contact me to arrange a free 15 minute introductory consultation to help you decide if therapy with me is right for you at this time.
+I offer a free 15 - 30 minute introductory video consultation to help you decide if therapy with me is right for you at this time.
+Just get in touch.

 verification of BPS membership and qualifications